citysciencelab/cut-mobilities-of-care-masterportal/doc/addOnsVue.md

 # Vue.js Add-ons

 The Masterportal offers a mechanism to inject your own developments into the sources, without them becoming a part of the Masterportal repository.
+See **[setting up the development environment](setupDev.md)** for more information.

 An add-on in itself is identically programmed as a native module is.
-For an example, see **[Tutorial 01: Creating a new module (Scale Switcher)](02_vue_tutorial_new_module_scale_switcher.md)**.
+For an example, see **[Tutorial 01: Creating a new module (Scale Switcher)](vueTutorial.md)**.
 However, an add-on lives in another repository and thus allows separate management.

 All add-ons to be added are placed in the folder `addons` found at Masterportal root level.
 Any number of such add-ons may be configured in a portal's **[config.js](config.js.md)**.
+Add-ons may bring their own `package.json` file to specify further dependencies.

-Please adhere to the following structure:
+Please adhere to the following structure, in this example adding a tool (MyAddon1) and a GFI theme (MyGfiTheme):

 ## Add-on folder structure